 The core technology behind deception is the decoy.
-In general, there are several kinds - low, medium, high.
-To align with FortiDeceptor technology, let's focus on two types of decoys - low Interaction and High Interaction.
+In general, there are several kinds: low, medium, and high.
+To align with FortiDeceptor technology, let's focus on two types of decoys: Low Interaction and High Interaction.

-- Low interaction honeypot This decoy has limited capability of emulating enterprise applications and be used only for detection from where the attackers are coming and what they want to exploit.
-These are easy for attackers to fingerprint and bypass. - High interaction honeypot This decoy is identical to the enterprise systems and can run real operating systems, applications, and services with dummy data.
+- Low interaction honeypot: This decoy has limited capability of emulating enterprise applications and is used only to detect from where the attackers are coming and what they attempt to exploit.
+These are easy for attackers to fingerprint and bypass. - High interaction honeypot: This decoy is identical to the enterprise systems and can run real operating systems, applications, and services with dummy data.
 They allow the attacker to log in and they respond to the attacker's request.
 In this way, the decoy helps you understand the attacker's intentions, lures them for a long time to identify how command and control infrastructure is set up.

-Deception technology systems are more advanced and have more parts, breadcrumbs, baits, and lures.
-Deception systems are implemented alongside enterprise systems but they are still in an isolated environment.
+Deception technology systems are more advanced and have more components, breadcrumbs, baits, and lures.
+Deception systems are implemented alongside enterprise systems but still remain in an isolated environment.

-Deception technology systems are used to interrupt the attacker's kill chain, prolong the attack either to exhaust the attacker's resources or encourage attackers by providing oblivious vulnerabilities to know the identity and details of their network and arsenals.
+Deception technology systems are used to interrupt the attacker's kill chain, prolong the attack either to exhaust the attacker's resources or encourage attackers by providing obvious vulnerabilities to help identity the details of their network and arsenals.